Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces: Supplemental Material

-In the HCS action~\eqref{eff_action_HCS}, $\delta_1$ characterizes the usual superconducting gap of the SC sector, while $\delta_2$ arises from pair–pair interactions and represents the induced superconducting gap in the QH layer.
+In the HCS action~\eqref{eff_action_HCS}, $\delta_1$ characterizes the usual superconducting gap of the SC sector, while $\delta_2$ arises from pair-pair interactions and represents the induced superconducting gap in the CI layer.
 The latter can be given by

 where